MicrosoftDocs/sdk-api/sdk-api-src/content/mfapi/nf-mfapi-mfcreatealignedmemorybuffer.md

 ### -param cbAligment

-TBD

-### -param ppBuffer

-            Receives a pointer to the <a href="https://msdn.microsoft.com/3ccc7089-d0d0-4eb1-b763-0d4e348af685">IMFMediaBuffer</a> interface of the media buffer.
-The caller must release the interface.

-#### - fAlignmentFlags

 Specifies the memory alignment for the buffer.
 Use one of the following constants.

 <table>